 1- The Franchisee Invests the Capital

-In addition, typically the franchisee will sign the lease with the landlord, reducing one of the risks involved with operating mutiple sites.
+In addition, the franchisee may also enter into a lease with the landlord, reducing one of the risks involved with operating multiple sites.

 2 – The Franchisee has a stake in the success of the Franchise Business